 About the Clyde Davis Scholarship

 Clyde P. Davis, who attended the University of Illinois between 1956 and 1960, earned a BFA in advertising design while also working to support his wife and young family.
-After leaving Illinois, he founded and ran his own advertising agency in New York City, Clyde Davis and Mann (CDM), for nearly two decades.
+After leaving Illinois, he founded and ran his own advertising agency in New York City, Cline Davis and Mann (CDM), for nearly two decades.
 Now retired, he and his wife, Kay, have funneled their passion for education into the Clyde Davis Scholarship Fund in Art and Design.

 Awarded every other year, the scholarship provides four years of full-ride tuition support to an incoming freshman in the School of Art and Design.
 The impact cannot be overstated: since the fund's inception in 2001, 14 Clyde Davis Scholars have graduated from Illinois debt free.